 Specific Areas of Law:

-Metropolitan Public Defender - A nonprofit law firm which provides legal assistance to individials with criminal matters.
-Also holds an expungement clinic periodically (call for details).
+- Metropolitan Public Defender - A nonprofit law firm which provides legal assistance to individuals with criminal matters.
+Also holds an expungement clinic periodically call for details).
 Has offices in Portland and Hillsboro.

-Family: (check out our Additional Family Law Resources page)
+Family: (check out our Additional Family Law Resources web page)